Why You Need To Be Surrounded By Positive People

 One time she was in the process of moving from one house to another.
 A group of her friends got together and helped her move the bulk of her things so that she would not have to hire movers.

 Those of us who were not available to help then got an ear full for weeks after about how things were not moved carefully enough or how they were not placed in the right place in her new home.
 Not surprisingly, there ended up being a lot of hurt and angry words to follow.

 Even with all of this, we remain good friends.
 Nearly twenty years have been invested in our friendship, and that is not something that should be quickly tossed aside.
 At the end of the day, we both know that the other will be there if ever needed.

-For more positivity, check out: The Power of Positive Thinking: 10 Traits for Maximum Results
+For more positivity, check out: The Free 30 Days of Positivity Email Course.

 I’m happy to report that my friend has changed dramatically over the years.
 While she is still prone to slip into a negative tirade, for the most part, she has found ways to be more positive and less vocal about the negative aspects of life.

 In the time in between, there were times I found it a necessity to avoid her.
 It was the only way I could maintain the effects of positive thinking.

 Living with chronic and mental illness often leaves you down and discouraged or just plain frustrated with life.
 Talking to my friend on those bad days made me feel even worse.

 I can’t say for sure that it was my setting boundaries that helped my friend to change.
 We did talk about her negativity and why there were times I didn’t take her phone calls or answer her texts.
 Whatever the case, I am very proud of her for the changes she’s made since.